 By participating in our online commenting system, you agree to abide by the following rules.
 Failure to abide by these rules can lead to having your comments not approved, removed and in extreme, repeat cases, your loss of commenting privileges.
 We reserve the right to update these rules at will.

-We moderate all Comments.
+We seek to moderate all Comments.
 That means that we try to personally review each one, then either approve it…or not.
 Be patient please, as this means that we take our time.
+This is not a promise or guarantee that your comment will be read, approved, or published.

 We reserve the right to not approve or delete any comments, or close commenting at anytime.
 This blog is a private system – we do NOT have any obligation to publish any comments.
 The First Amendment gives you the right to express your opinions on your own blog (or other medium), not ours.
-If you can’t play well with others (or with us), you will lose your access.
+If, in our sole discretion, it appears that you can’t play well with others (or with us), you will lose your access.

 You may post anonymously or with a pseudonym.
 We don’t recommend this, but you may do so if you wish.
 For now we allow anonymous comments because we understand that some of our readers aren’t comfortable using their real names.
 However, if you abuse this privilege to spread rumors or attack other commentors, you will have your comments removed and potentially lose your access altogether.